graphile/worker/website/docs/library/add-job.md

 title: "addJob()"
 ---

-The `addJob` API exists in many places in graphile-worker, but all the instances have exactly the same call signature.
+The `addJob` APIs exists in many places in graphile-worker, but all the instances have exactly the same call signature.
 The API is used to add a job to the queue for immediate or delayed execution.
 With `jobKey` and `jobKeyMode` it can also be used to replace existing jobs.

 :::note

-`quickAddJob` is similar to `addJob`, but accepts an additional initial parameter describing how to connect to the database.
+`addJobAdhoc` is similar to `addJob`, but accepts an additional initial parameter describing how to connect to the database and will set up and tear down a database connection for each call (which is inefficient).

 :::